 5. 1,102 — Marvin Harrison (1996-2008)

-The reception numbers for Rice are even more impressive when you consider he averaged 14.78 yards per catch.
+Rice’s reception numbers are even more impressive when you consider that he averaged 14.78 yards per catch.
 The next highest in the top five is Harrison at 13.23.
 It is also interesting to see two of the top tight ends of all time in the top five in Gonzalez and Witten crack this list.
 The highest active player on the list is Hopkins, who ranks 21st all-time (938 receptions).

 NFL Career Receiving Touchdowns Record